-Biometric recognition, or simply biometrics, refers to the automated recognition of individuals based on their biological and behavioral characteristics [39].
+Biometric recognition, or simply biometrics, refers to the automated recognition of individuals based on their biological and behavioral characteristics (Jain et al., 2011).
 Examples of biometric traits that have been successfully used in practical applications include face, fingerprint, palmprint, iris, palm/finger vein, and voice.
 The use of DNA, in the context of biometrics (as opposed to just forensics), is also beginning to gain traction.
-Since biometric traits are generally inherent to an individual, there is a strong and reasonably
+Since biometric traits are generally inherent to an individual, there is a strong and reasonably permanent link between a person and his/her biometric traits.
+Thus, biometric recognition can be used to identify individuals in surveillance operations where covert recognition is required or in scenarios where a person may attempt to conceal their true identity (e.g., by using forged documents to claim social welfare benefits).
+Consequently, the application domain of biometrics far exceeds that of passwords and tokens.
+In applications such as border control, forensics, surveillance, de-duplication and chain-of-custody, the use of biometric solutions has clear-cut advantages over passwords or tokens.